Accounting and bookkeepingDownload PDF version

 The five-month period only applies to non-listed companies, whereas for listed companies, the annual report must be received by the Danish Business Authority four months after the end of a financial year.

-How may Danish Bookkeeping Regulation be described?
+Danish Bookkeeping Regulation

 The above does not constitute legal counseling and Moalem Weitemeyer Bendtsen does not warrant the accuracy of the information.
 With the above text, Moalem Weitemeyer Bendtsen has not assumed responsibility of any kind as a consequence of a reader’s use of the above as a basis of decisions of considerations.